Jim McGreevey: Governor of New Jersey

-After being elected to the governorship by a large margin on November 6, 2001, McGreevey inherited a US$5 billion budget deficit.
+After being elected governor, on November 6, 2001, McGreevey inherited a $5 billion budget deficit.
 During his term, McGreevey raised the tax on cigarettes and increased the state income tax for the wealthy.
-Raised as a Roman Catholic but maintaining a pro-choice stance on abortion, he stated as governor that he would not receive Communion at public church services.
+Raised Catholic but maintaining a pro-choice stance on abortion, he stated as governor that he would not receive Communion at public church services.

-Among McGreevey's accomplishments were auto insurance reform, implementing a stem cell research plan for New Jersey, heavily lobbying for the state's first domestic partnership law for same-sex couples and signing such a law in early 2004.
+Among McGreevey's accomplishments were auto insurance reform, restructuring the Division of Motor Vehicles to the Motor Vehicle Commission, signing the Highlands Water Protection and Planning Act into law, implementing a stem cell research plan for New Jersey, heavily lobbying for the state's first domestic partnership law for same-sex couples and signing such a law in early 2004.

-McGreevey's term was controversial, with questions about the credentials of several of his appointees to pay to play and extortion scandals involving backers and key New Jersey Democratic fundraisers, including businessman Charles Kushner.
+Time described McGreevey's administration as having been "beset by ethical lapses".
+McGreevey's chief of staff, state police director, and commerce secretary all left their posts due to alleged conflicts of interest.

-Golan Cipel controversy
+Hiring of Golan Cipel

+McGreevey met Golan Cipel in Israel during a trip there in 2000.
+Cipel relocated to the United States to work for McGreevey's 2001 gubernatorial campaign as a liaison to the Jewish community.

-McGreevey was criticized for appointing Golan Cipel as homeland security adviser because he lacked experience or qualifications for the position.
-In addition, Cipel could not gain a security approval from the federal government, as he was Israeli and not a U.S. citizen.
-McGreevey had met him in Israel during a trip there in 2000.
-McGreevey engaged in an extramarital affair with Cipel.
+In 2002, following his election as governor, McGreevey appointed Cipel as a Homeland Security advisor at a salary of $110,000.
+Members of the Legislature questioned the appointment, and it was criticized because Cipel was unqualified for the position.
+In addition, Cipel could not obtain a security clearance from the federal government, as he was Israeli and not a U.S. citizen; therefore, the FBI and the Secret Service would not provide him with intelligence.